a review of Simon Critchley’s The Faith of the Faithless

 read the rest at the Los Angeles Review of Books

 a review of Daniel Levin Becker’s Many Subtle Channels

 I’ll come clean: from what I’ve read of the Oulipo’s output, I’m a bit ambivalent.
 A case in point would be Perec’s Life: A User’s Manual.
 I first read this book completely naively, unaware that its plot was modelled on a sequence of chess moves mapped by a mathematician.
 I enjoyed it immensely.
 But as soon as I knew how it had come about, it lost its allure.
-I couldn’t read it without being reminded of what seemed like an annoying authorial trick, a self-congratulatory gimmick.
-Of course, the fault was entirely mine; my reading of Perec was weighed down by my own presuppositions about how literary works should behave.
+I couldn’t read it without being reminded of what seemed like a self-congratulatory gimmick.
+Of course, the fault was mine; my reading of Perec was weighed down by my presuppositions about how literary works should behave.
 But it’s worth being clear, when it comes to the Oulipo, that I’m neither an expert nor necessarily a believer.
 Fortunately, Daniel Levin Becker is both…

 read the full review at Berfrois

 a review of Terry Eagleton’s The Event of Literature